Remix culture: TikTok

 The app TikTok has become a relevant media platform that utilizes remix culture as a marketing and engagement technique, using it to market products to viewers while also entertaining them.
 Content creators and brands can now collaborate in an environment where remixing content is accepted and encouraged to gain followers through creative videos following trending actions, audios, and memes.
 Older songs and celebrities are making comebacks by being attached to remix trends, their music or content is now being viewed again by being attached to a trend.
 Garnering attention for the artist and these bits is a marketing technique that makes viewers want to investigate the artist more.
-Musicians like Doja Cat and Lil Nas X are two current musicians that have culminated their music in the TikTok remix culture.
+Musicians like Doja Cat and Lil Nas X are two current musicians that have cultivated their music in the TikTok remix culture.
 For example, "Remember (Walking In The Sand)" the 1960s song by the Shangri-Las has recently been remixed to an EDM track that brought more attention to the song and a following into it due to a popular TikTok trend circulating largely in 2020.
 These trending songs allow for music on TikTok to become spreadable and testable.
 Companies and artists can test out music bits and loops to see how successful they may become before fully releasing them.